olanihundaniel0-star/pay-select-component/README.md

 # pay-select-component
-Fair point!
-If you want it to sound like a real person wrote it—someone who actually built the code—keep it short, punchy, and direct.

-Here is a "human" version you can use:

-Billing Selector UI
 I built this because I wanted a clean, modern way to handle payment method selection.
 It looks like a professional billing dashboard but keeps things simple with just HTML, CSS, and JS.

 What it does: